baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 : ![alt text][image4]

 I don't think these images should be difficult to classify since they look similar to the images from the training set after being rescaled to the same size.
 Furthermore, all new images are much brighter and clear.
-For the mis-classified images, I was intended to make the 20km/h sign smaller and leave more space to the background.
+For the mis-classified image6 I was intended to make the sign of 20km/h smaller and leave more space to the background.
 The prediction result does not surprise me.

 #### Model's predictions